Wouter-VDP/nuecc_python/README.md

 The basic procedure is:
 * Take the `nue`, `ncpi0` and `ccpi0` central value (CV) detvar sample and weight it up to a fixed POT (by default, `1e21` is taken)
-* Given a selection query, a plotting variable (field) and the x-axis range, create a new number of bins to optimise statistics: if less than 8 bins, keep bins, otherwise, reduce the number of bins with factor 2.
+* Given a selection query, a plotting variable (field) and the x-axis range, create a new number of bins to optimise statistics: if less than eight bins, keep bins, otherwise, reduce the number of bins with factor 2.
 For the `nu` sample, follow the same procedure but take a single bin due to low statistics after selection.
 * For the CV variation, with this binning, calculate the histogram.
 * For each variation, calculate the histogram and compare with the CV.
 If the difference is within one sigma combined statistical error of both samples, ignore the difference for that bin/variation.
 If it is larger, keep it.
 * Sum the differences in quadrature over the different variations for each bin.
 * Go back to the original binning:
   * Do nothing if the binning is the same as the original
-  * Otherwise, divide the difference over the 2 bins proportional to the CV sample.
+  * Otherwise, divide the difference over the two bins proportional to the CV sample.
 * Add the four samples (`nu`, `nue`, `ncpi0`, `ccpi0`) in quadrature
 * The result, the error per bin, gets stored in a dictionary.
 * Access this dictionary with the plotter class and scale to the POT of the plot.

 This is fully automated by running the data to simulation plots first.
 In this step, requests will be added to the dictionary that keeps track of the detector variations.
 Now, run the cell in [NuePlots_DetSys.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_DetSys.ipynb) that calls `detvar.get_syt_var` for every combination.
-This will calculate the detecotr variations for all the plots we want to make and update the dictionary file accordingly.
+This will calculate the detector variations for all the plots we want to make and update the dictionary file accordingly.
 Finally, rerun the data to simulation comparison plots.
-THhe dictionary should not contain the detector variations and they will be included in the plots.
+The dictionary should not contain the detector variations, and they will be included in the plots.

 # Done